15 Best Attractions & Things to Do in Zadar

 In the splendid 19th-century Cosmacendi Palace near Zadar's waterfront, the excellent Museum of Ancient Glass is home to one of Europe's largest collections of antique glass artifacts.
 Among its many highlights are numerous rare Roman jars, goblets, and vials found during decades of archaeological digs in the Dalmatia region of Croatia.

 Also notable are a number of glass vessels used to hold perfumes and oils, glass cups once used in the region's earliest churches during celebrations of Mass, and tiny flasks designed to store holy water.
-Afterwards, be sure to wander the palace grounds with their stunning views over Jazine harbor.
+Afterward, be sure to wander the palace grounds with stunning views over Jazine harbor.

 Address: Poljana Zemaljskog odbora 1, 23000, Zadar, Croatia